Double Bagged!

 Login to see image

 Hello Ostomates!
-First blog. just joined up.
-I'm here because 4 years ago I had a literal one in a million form of cancer that left me double bagged with a colostomy and urostomy.
+First blog.
+Just joined up.
+I'm here because four years ago I had a literal one-in-a-million form of cancer that left me double-bagged with a colostomy and urostomy.
 Wondering if there are any other creatures like me on this site.
 Would love to hear from you or anyone else, as I have never met or chatted with any ostomates.

 Login to see image